tim0901/ScoutBot/README.md

+# ScoutBot

 ScoutBot is a discord.js bot written for my Explorer Scout Unit's Discord server.

-There is currently a single command, which can be used to create a submission form for the Explorers to directly contact the leaders team to report any concern.
+There is currently a single command which creates a submission form, allowing Explorers to directly contact the leaders team to report any concerns.
 In the future more functionality may be added as required.